garciart/flask-demo/tracker/tracker_01/README.md

 └── requirements.txt
 ```

-Once you are finished, run your application.
+Once you are finished reviewing the code, run your application.
 Do not forget to activate your Python virtual environment first!

 ```shell
 python -B -m flask --app tracker_01 run
 ```

+When you are finished testing the application, move on to the next version.